Miley Cyrus, Trying To Stay Clean, Reportedly Ended Marriage Because Of Liam Hemsworth’s Drinking And Drug Use

 “Sources from Miley’s side tell TMZ, she tried valiantly to save the marriage and the dealbreaker was that Liam was drinking a lot and using certain drugs, and she wanted no part of it… especially since she struggled with substance abuse in the past,” the report noted.

-Liam Hemsworth’s camp says that is not true, that Miley’s people are just making claims about drug use to mask her infidelities.
+Liam Hemsworth’s camp says that is not true, and that Miley’s people are making claims about drug use to mask her infidelities.

-Miley’s camp may be quite active in selling their side of the story.
+Miley’s camp may be quite active in selling her side of the story.
 A separate report from People made a similar claim, saying that Liam Hemsworth’s partying was a major factor in their sudden split.

 “Everyone always thinks Miley is problematic and immature and a hardcore partier while he’s this chill surfer dude, but that’s actually [not accurate],” said a source close to the couple.
 “Liam parties with his friends, and Miley thinks he should’ve grown out of that by now.”

 While it’s not clear what was actually behind Miley Cyrus and Liam Hemsworth’s split, it is true that Miley has been trying to stay clean.
 The singer revealed two years ago that she had been sober for weeks as she worked on the album Younger.
-Miley has since picked up at least some of her habits, telling The Sun that she had started smoking marijuana again — and it was her mom who got her back into it.
+Miley has since picked up at least some of her old habits, telling The Sun that she had started smoking marijuana again — and it was her mom who got her back into it.

 Miley Cyrus' 'whirlwind social life caused Liam Hemsworth split' https://t.co/89rW82rdSv @DailyMailCeleb